On this page

 Available for flags and experiments.

-Flag prerequisites is a generic implementation of flag dependencies that lets any flags or experiments depend on any other flags or experiments.
-Evaluation of the prerequisites can check specific variants or target users who weren't included in the prerequisite flag or experiment.
+Flag prerequisites is a generic implementation of flag dependencies that lets any flag or experiment depend on any other flag or experiment.
+Prerequisite evaluation can check specific variants or target users that the prerequisite flag or experiment didn't include.

 Use flag prerequisites to: